 If you watered your Pothos a week ago, and the potting soil is still damp, it indicates a lack of evaporation.
 But that’s not the only explanation.

-Who would have thought that lack of appropriate amount of light could have such implications, right?
+Who would have thought that lack of appropriate light could have such implications, right?

 Lighting Conditions To See Healthy Growth in Pothos